 Brief History of the Property:

 The Guest House operates in the dependency of a masonry Creole cottage complex.
 It was built for a Frenchman named Pierre Coulon in 1831 by two of his sons, Victor and Alexandre.
-Pierre had emigrated from Marseilles, France in the 1780s and had a Spanish land grant on Grand Isle, Louisiana, where he owned and operated a ranch.
-He married Therese Rigaud, daughter of another French immigrant in Grand Isle.
-Pierre bought this property in the Faubourg Marigny in 1830, and after the house on Spain St. was built, he lived there until his death in 1836.
-His family sold the property several years later, but his descendents continued to live in the neighborhood for many years, and many of them still live in the New Orleans area and beyond.
+Pierre had emigrated from Marseilles, France in the 1780s to Grand Isle, Louisiana where he married Therese Rigaud, whose father, also a French immigrant, had a Spanish land grant.
+According to genealogical information from Coulon family descendants, Pierre operated a ranch on Grand Isle.
+Pierre bought this property on Spain St. in the Faubourg Marigny in 1830, and after the house was built in 1831, he lived there until his death in 1836.
+His family sold the property several years later, but his descendants continued to live in the neighborhood for many years, and many of them still live in the New Orleans area and beyond.
 The house changed owners many times over the years, and although a number of changes were made to the building over the years, it has remained basically intact.
 The present owners purchased it in 1999 and are still in the process of completing the restoration work.

 Click the following link for a brief history of the Faubourg Marigny Neighborhood: https://prcno.org/wp-content/uploads/2017/07/BW_1.pdf